 Vietnam is a region, a country, a nation, a society and a war, or a series of wars.
 This seminar explores the place and its people during the 20th century, with special attention to the era from 1945 to 1975.
 The French and American wars will be situated in the context of the Vietnamese experience of colonialism and nationalism.
 Through fiction, field studies, memoirs, reportage, official documents, critical essays and films we will consider the issues of memory, race and ideology in the construction of history.
 This counts toward the modern requirement for the major and minor.
 Offered every two or three years.

-This course evaluates the ways in which North American peoples (Natives and not) have evolved through corn in terms of population growth and cultural values from pre-Columbian America to the rise of large agribusinesses such as Cargill.
-Although corn was one of many plants that Mesoamericans initially domesticated, its hardy nature, nutritional bounty and adaptability to many environments helped it spread throughout North and South America.
-As Native peoples domesticated corn, they often abandoned nomadic lifestyles for sedentary ones to cultivate their crops and feed their growing communities.
+This course evaluates the ways in which North American peoples (Indigenous and not) have evolved through corn from ancient America to the rise of neoliberal food regimes and agribusinesses such as Cargill and Monsanto.
+At the core of this class is the study of the varying and evolving knowledge systems and ontological frameworks in play as North Americans interacted with each other and established their societies through the cultivation of corn and plants.
+As Native peoples domesticated corn, they often abandoned more nomadic traditions for sedentary ones in order to cultivate their crops and to feed their growing communities.
 Such changes ushered in profound transformations among Native communities as social hierarchies developed, new religious practices and cosmologies evolved, and large urban centers such as Tenochtitlan and Cahokia appeared.
-Corn's centrality in the lives of North Americans continued even after Europeans, Africans and Asians arrived during the colonial period.
-In fact, without corn, efforts by Europeans to colonize North America may have taken an entirely different course or failed altogether.
-Yet Native peoples helped European colonists grow corn as part of reciprocal trade relationships, military alliances, or simply to win the loyalty of a convenient ally when European diseases ravaged their communities.
-Non-natives quickly relied as much as Native peoples on the crop, which began to transform Europe and Africa, too.
-The slave trade quickly grew to incorporate corn as an important foodstuff from the west coast of Africa to plantations in the American South.
-Ohio Valley frontiersmen rebelled against the nascent American republic in the 1790s to protect their corn whiskey that was increasingly threatened by oppressive taxes.
-Settlers who moved west during the 19th century grew corn from Ohio to Colorado and created a market for foodstuffs, machines, and "corn-on-the-hoof" (cattle and swine) that fueled the development of key urban centers such as Chicago and Kansas City.
-By the turn of the 20th century, Americans were not only dependent on corn as a foodstuff, but as a key component of their capitalist, agrarian, and racial identities.
-Although scholars traditionally speak of Native peoples as tying their genesis to corn, they often neglect to engage the ways in which non-natives did the same.
+Corn’s centrality in the lives of North Americans continued even after Europeans, Africans, and Asians arrived during the colonial period.
+Non-Native newcomers became dependent on the crop for it became a central foodstuff for commercial trade, the enslavement of and trade of African peoples and Black Americans, the production of whiskey culture on the frontier, and eventually the rise of urban centers such as Cincinnati and Chicago.
+By the turn of the twentieth century, Americans were not only dependent on corn as a foodstuff, but as a key component of their capitalist, agrarian, and racial identities.
+Even today, corn remains (in terms of acreage farmed and grain produced) the most predominant crop on earth.
+Although scholars traditionally speak of Indigenous peoples as tying their genesis to corn, they often neglect to engage the ways in which non-Natives did the same.
 This counts toward the modern requirement for the major.
 No prerequisite.

 Both film and fiction have played significant roles in the so-called "Modern Middle East" as means of interpreting the past as well as constructing present realities and issues.
 This seminar will use novels and film as lenses to explore major historical dynamics and trends in the history of this region in the 20th century.
 We will examine works created by artists from a number of different countries, including Turkey, Iran, Egypt, Palestine, Afghanistan and Algeria, as well as examples of Western imaginings of the region.
 Themes to be explored will include "Orientalism" and representations of the "Middle East," colonialism, nationalism and resistance, responses to development and globalization, understandings of ethnicity and identity, images of gender relations and the changing roles of religion.
 This counts toward the modern requirement for the major.
 Prerequisite: sophomore standing.